nagayasu-shinya/gnu-make-framework-zen/README.md

 # Features

-This gnu-make-framework-zen has a features,
+This gnu-make-framework-zen has these features,

 + Make dependencies automatically
 + Make library at each directory